vbotka/ansible-freebsd-packages/README.md

 Variables
 ---------

-Check the defaults and examples in vars.
+TBD.
+Review the defaults and examples in vars.

 Workflow